natalieagus/natalieagus.github.io/50002/50002problem_set_2.md

 Answer the following questions based on the truth table:

-1. Write a sum-of-products expression for F
+1. Write a sum-of-products expression for F.

 3. Write a minimal sum-of-products expression for F. Show a combinational circuit that implements F using only INV and NAND gates.
 4. Implement F using one 4-input MUX and inverter.